datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 * Fixed an issue where sessions configured with 'timeout=0' were unexpectedly garbage-collected under heap pressure.
 (OPSC-17762)
 * Added a new configuration parameter, `extra_user_search_bases`, in the [ldap] section of the 'opscenterd.conf' file.
 Specify additional LDAP user search bases for authentication with this parameter to enable users from multiple Organizational Units (OUs) to authenticate.
 The parameter accepts a semicolon-separated list of LDAP search bases.
 This parameter is optional and backward-compatible with existing configurations.
 (OPSC-17753)
 * Fixed an issue where OpsCenter crashed with “index out of range: 1” when agents sent IPs in a single-element list format.
 (OPSC-17779)
+* Fixed an issue where `connection_pool_size` in opscenterd.conf was silently ignored after the Java driver 4.x upgrade causing slowdowns at scale.
+The setting is now honored for local and remote DC connections.
+(OPSC-17863)

 # Release Notes for OpsCenter 6.8.47
 13 November 2025